acdh-oeaw/gl-autodevops-minimal-port/README.md

 # This together with the branch name is also used as the namespace to deploy to
       APP_ROOT: "/"
       # SERVICE_ID: "99999" # Better use GtiHub environment variables for this
-      # PUBLIC_URL: "https://some-stuff.acdh-ch-dev.oeaw.ac.at" # Better use GitHub environment variables for this
+      # PUBLIC_URL: "https://some-stuff.acdh-ch-dev.oeaw.ac.at" # Use GitHub environment variables for a stable custom public url
       # POSTGRES_ENABLED: "false" # needs to be set to true to enable a postgres db installed next to the deployed app
 # You should not need to have to change anything below this line
 #-----------------------------------------------------------------------------------------------------